ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 node --max_old_space_size=4096 node_modules/.bin/react-scripts build
 ```

-Also, the memory limit can be set globally:
+The memory limit can be set globally as well:

 ```bash
 # Save it in the `.bash_profile` file to avoid typing it after rebooting the machine.